-I also should note here that the use Blume long had wanted to be made of his work is at last in progress.
-Justice Blume worked with Professor Pharr for years in the hope that his single-handed Code translation would be used as the basis for a definitive, collaborative English translation in Pharr's "Corpus of the Roman Law" series (in which only two documents were ever produced).
-Recently, Professor Bruce Frier of the University of Michigan organized a group of experts to accomplish this task.
-Using the electronic files I supplied them of Blume's work, this expert panel is producing a collective English translation of the Code.
-This will indeed be a fitting conclusion to Justice Blume's heroic effort.
+Most importantly, the collaborative use Blume long had wanted to be made of his work finally has come to pass.
+Justice Blume worked with Professor Pharr for many years in the hope that his single-handed Code translation would be used as the basis for a definitive, collaborative English translation in Pharr's "Corpus of the Roman Law" series (in which only two documents were ever produced).
+His hopes finally were brought to fruition when a panel of translators, using electronic files of Blume's work I supplied to them, produced The Codex of Justinian: A New Annotated Translation, with Parallel Latin and Greek Text (Bruce W. Frier, gen. ed.
+Cambridge University Press, 2016).

-Finally, I would be remiss if I did not thank Mr. Fred P. Blume, Justice Blume's nephew and literary executor for his gracious permission and encouragement to publish his uncle's work in this way.
-In addition, I want express my appreciation to the University of Wyoming for granting me sabbatical leave to get a solid start on this work, to the American Association of Law Libraries and the Aspen Law & Business Publishing Company for the grant that enabled me to hire an assistant to help me continue the work after my sabbatical ended, to my son, Evan Kearley, for his excellent transcription, and to Tawnya Plumb and Edward Havugimana for their extensive and invaluable work on this web site.
+Finally, I would be remiss if I did not thank the Blume family for their gracious permission and encouragement to publish Justice Blume's work in this way.
+In addition, I want express my appreciation to the University of Wyoming for granting me sabbatical leave to get a solid start on this work, to the American Association of Law Libraries and the Aspen Law & Business Publishing Company for the grant that enabled me to hire an assistant to help me continue the work after my sabbatical ended, and to Debra Person, Tawnya Plumb and Edward Havugimana for their extensive assistance and invaluable work on this project.

-Timothy Kearley Director of the Law Library & Professor of Law University of Wyoming
+Timothy G. Kearley Professor Emeritus of Law University of Wyoming